Raymond W. Fairchild: Presidency at Illinois State Normal University

-Fairchild was eighth president of Illinois State Normal University from 1933-1955, making him the second-longest running president in University history.
+Fairchild was eighth president of Illinois State Normal University from 1933 to 1955, making him the second-longest running president in University history.
 He was the first president to have a doctorate, which helped legitimize the university.
 He wrote his PhD dissertation on the "Administrative Practices in the Improvement of Teacher Education in State Teachers College" in which he implemented some of the practices within ISNU.
 In 1930, the university lost accreditation on several points, one citing the inadequate preparation of its faculty.
 Fairchild was hired in order to help rectify accreditation issues and implement his proposed practices from his dissertation.
 Some of the practices include raising admissions standards, encouraging faculty to obtain advanced degrees, and forging closer ties between the university and the public schools.
 However, there were two underlying assumptions from his dissertation that he used to guide his presidency: it is the president's responsibility is to oversee teacher preparation and institutions, like Normal, should not become liberal arts colleges.
 Some modern scholars believe that Fairchild was ultimately unsuccessful in carrying out Normal's mission to satisfy the social and economic aspirations of the American people.
 This is partly due to his belief that ISNU should not become a liberal college, particularly after World War II, when people wanted a liberal arts education.
 Fairchild equated professionalism with conformity to middle-class values and conduct which led to, in 1935, the establishment of a campus chapter of the American Association of University Professors.
 Also, in 1951, the same rigidity led to the creation of the University Council which was the first time the faculty obtained a formal say in the governance of the ISNU.

 During the 1930s, Fairchild laid the foundations for what remains one of the primary missions of Illinois State University and that is upgrading the skills and knowledge of in-service teachers throughout the State through campus conferences, course offerings, and extension courses.
 Overall, he was said to be best known, within educational circles, as a champion of teacher-education.
 Educational changes during his tenure included the university dropping two-year curricula and adding graduate work.
 This change also made ISNU the first college in the state to offer graduate work regularly, leading to master's degrees and broadening the area of teacher education, especially for special education.
 Fairchild recognized the need to prepare special education teachers for state schools.
 In 1943, the Board approved the creation of the Division of Special Education at the university - the first such program in the state.
 Modern scholars suggest that Fairchild deserves credit for raising the professional credentials of ISNU faculty and encouraging them to engage in research.
 Fairchild was also able to acquire federal funding to finance campus buildings, some which are still used today.